Gaussian Entanglement for Quantum Key Distribution from a Single-Mode Squeezing Source: Abstract

 \section{Abstract}

-We report the realization of an Einstein-Podolsky-Rosen (EPR) entanglement source for gaussian continuous-variable quantum key distribution at $1550$\,nm.
-Our source is based on a single continuous-wave squeezed vacuum mode with $11.1 \pm 0.1$\,dB squeezing, combined with vacuum at a balanced beam splitter.
-The conditional variance product (Reid criterion, \textit{Phys.\,Rev.\,}A \textbf{40} 913, 1989) of this source is $0.31 \pm 0.01$, well below the classical threshold $1$.
-The maximal achievable key rate with security against collective attacks is of $0.38$ bits/measurement.
-Although only a single squeezed beam was used, the conditional variance product is comparable to the best reported values using two squeezed beams.
+We report the suitability of an Einstein-Podolsky-Rosen (EPR) entanglement source for gaussian continuous-variable quantum key distribution at $1550$\,nm.
+Our source is based on a single continuous-wave squeezed vacuum mode combined with a vacuum mode at a balanced beam splitter.
+Extending a recent security proof, we characterize the source by quantifying the extractable length of a composable secure key from a finite number of samples under the assumption of collective attacks.
+We show that distances in the order of $10$\,km are achievable with this source for a reasonable sample size despite the fact that the entanglement was generated including a vacuum mode.
+Our security analysis applies to all states having an asymmetry in the field quadrature variances, including those generated by superposition of two squeezed modes with different squeezing strengths.